i-dot-ai/redbox/docs/DEVELOPER_SETUP.md

 You may want to evaluate using versioned datasets in conjunction with a snapshot of the pre-embedded vector store.

-We use [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump) to save and load data from the vector store.
+We use [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump) to save and load bulk data from the vector store.

-### Installing Node and elasticsearch-dump
+### Installing Node and `elasticsearch-dump`

-Install [Node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (Node package manager) if you don't already have them.
-We recommend using [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) (Node version manager) to do this.
+Install [Node and `npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (Node package manager) if you don't already have them.
+We recommend using [`nvm`](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) (Node version manager) to do this.

-If you know about Node you should follow the tools' documentation.
-We endeavour to provide a quickstart here which will install elasticdump globally.
+If you're familiar with Node or use it regularly we recommend following your own processes or the tools' documentation.
+We endeavour to provide a quickstart here which will install `nvm`, Node, `npm` and `elasticsearch-dump` globally.
 This is generally not good practise.

-To install NVM:
+To install `nvm`:

 ```console
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 ```

-Then restart your terminal.
+Restart your terminal.

-Then to install Node:
+Install Node.

 ```console
 nvm install node